CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

  });
 ```

-Now we’ll create the store itself.
+Now we'll create the store itself.
 Unlike in the full application, we will only pass in the restaurant reducer.
 The full application may have other reducers, but we are keeping our test narrowed to just the restaurant reducer.

 ```diff
 +import {createStore, applyMiddleware} from 'redux';